 • Copy of your residence permit

-• Documentation accrediting sufficient economic resources (mentioned in previous sections).
+• Documentation accrediting sufficient economic resources

-• Private health insurance.
+• Private health insurance

 You should bear in mind that, as we will see in the procedure part, you, as the individual who is already in Spain, don’t need to certify any of the documents.
-Legal certification of the papers must be done just by the regrouped family member in his or her home country.
+Legal certification of the papers must be done just by the regrouped relative in his or her home country.

 • The national visa application form